 - AquaConSoil, an international conference on soil-water systems in Europe

 - US and EU Perspectives on Green and Sustainable Remediation, an Internet seminar series presented by the USEPA in conjunction with European Union members to exchange case studies and policy updates concerning green and sustainable remediation approaches for site cleanup

 USEPA Involvement in Other Efforts

-Through international programs managed by USEPA's Office of International and Tribal Affairs (OITA), the Agency collaborates with partners from around the world to facilitate commerce, promote sustainable development, and protect vulnerable populations.
-USEPA's Technology Information and Field Services Division, which manages the Agency's Superfund Program, works closely with OITA in partnerships such as the:
+The USEPA maintains international programs involving collaboration with partners from around the world to facilitate commerce, promote sustainable development, and protect vulnerable populations.
+The programs entail partnerships such as the:

 - International Committee on Contaminated Land (ICCL) (former Ad Hoc International Working Group on Contaminated Land), an informal forum for international exchange and cooperation concerning contaminated land and groundwater.
 Learn about the ICCL 2011 meeting in Washington, DC, and accompanying Innovative Approaches to Mining Site Remediation and Reuse Workshop .